Hans-Joachim Schäfers

 Hans-Joachim Schäfers (born 1957) is a German surgeon, as well as cardiac, thoracic, and vascular surgeon and university professor.
 He is director of the department of Thoracic and Cardiovascular Surgery at the Saarland University Medical Center in Homburg/Saar, Germany.
 He is known for his activities in aortic valve repair, aortic surgery, and pulmonary endarterectomy.

 Biography

-Hans-Joachim Schäfers went to medical school from 1976 to 1982 at the University of Essen.
-He received his doctoral title in 1982 magna cum laude.
-After his military service he started his surgical training at the Hannover Medical School (Medizinische Hochschule Hannover).
-He added a 1-year clinical fellowship at the Toronto General Hospital, Department of Thoracic Surgery of the University of Toronto to study lung transplantation.
-In 1991 he was appointed staff surgeon in the Department of Thoracic and Cardiovascular Surgery at the Hannover Medical School.
-He achieved his habilitation in 1992.

 In 1995, he assumed as interim director the leadership of the Department of Thoracic and Cardiovascular at the Saarland University Medical Center in Homburg/Saar.
 In April 1996, he was formally appointed director of the department and Professor of Surgery.
 He has assumed different obligations in academic committees, and he has initiated many research projects dealing with cardiac and thoracic surgical challenges.
 Apart from his wide surgical spectrum in cardiac and thoracic surgery his areas of core competence include operations for aortic aneurysms (especially thoracic aortic aneurysms), surgery for pulmonary hypertension, heart valve reconstruction, and in particular aortic valve reconstruction.